Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Structure of the computer.md

 ### Neumann-principle (1946)
+- The Neumann-principle was worked out in 1946 and is the basis for the ideal operation of a computer
+- the five main principle:
 	- has to be completely electronical, and has to have a central control system
 	- has to process instructions one by one
 	- has to use binary number system
 	- should store data and programs on internal memory and storage
-- has to be Turing machine based
+	- has to be Turing complete
+		- Turing complete ---> if a computers is universally Turing machine based, it can do basic mathematical operations, so given enough time, it can do basically any kind of calculations.
+All of todays computers are Turing complete as well.
 		- First Neumann computer: EDVAC
 ---
 ### Neumann like computer structure
 - a CPU has to have
 	- Control Unit (CU)
+		- It controls all the CPU-s other parts, such that they are in sync, and can work together properly
 	- Arithmetical and Logical Unit (ALU)
+		- data is mainly processed here, it does all the calculations happening in a computer. (today though ALU-s are fully integrated into micro processor parts)
 	- Register Block
+		- it is the smallest capacity memory that is directly accessible by the CPU and has very low latency, and very fast read and write speeds.
+It feeds the CPU important data like instructions, storage address, or any kind of bit sequence
-	- Flash Memory - for cashing
+	- Flash Memory
-	- Mathematical Coprocessor
+		- in this context, flash memory is typically used for storing firmware, operating systems, and data in electronic devices.
+It serves as a rewritable storage medium that retains information even when the power is turned off.
 - Memory
+	- this is the primary storage used to hold instructions and data during program execution.
+It is typically volatile, meaning it loses its contents when power is turned off.
 - Hard storage
+	- It is used for long-term storage of data and programs.
+It is also non-volatile so it retains data even after power is cut.
 - Peripherals (I/O)
+	- creates a relationship between the user and computers such that the user can more easily use the computer
 ---
 ### The structure of most computers today
 - Today's machines are following the Neumann principles